SNU-HPCS/NLP-Fast/README.md

 ## Analysis tool

-All runnable scripts and parsers are located in `./scripts`.
+All runnable scripts, parsers, and example analysis tools are located in `./scripts`.

 ## Troubleshoot